polterguy/polterguy.github.io/tutorials/database-crud/index.md

 If the user has an invalid token, and/or the user doesn't belong to any of the above roles, this slot will throw an exception, preventing the rest of the Hyperlambda code from executing.
-This is the core authentication and authorisation parts of Magic, and allows you to secure your web APIs easily.
+This is the core authentication and authorisation parts of Magic, and allows you to secure your web APIs.
 If you want users belonging to different roles to be able to invoke your endpoint, you can simply edit the above code, by for instance adding _another_ role to it, save your file - And voila; Your authorisation requirements have automagically changed.
-Below is an example of how to add the _"translator"_ role as a role allowed to invoke the endpoint.
+Below is an example of how to add the _"director"_ role as a role allowed to invoke the endpoint.

 ```
-auth.ticket.verify:root, admin, translator
+auth.ticket.verify:root, admin, director
 ```

 The above slot requires a comma separated list of roles as its input.
 You can also completely